 - Danger Mouse has a video communication wall in his pillar box headquarters.
 He also has one in his car.

 - In The Smurfs episodes "The Smurfette" and "Smurfette Unmade", Smurfette and Gargamel use Magic Mirrors in this particular fashion when Smurfette was an "un-Smurf".
-Smurfette had hers hidden in a compact, making it work like a flip-top cell phone.
+Smurfette had hers hidden in a compact, making it look like a flip-top cell phone.

 - Most laptop computers now come with in-built webcams.
 Fancy-pants video streaming software, such as Skype or Google Talk, turns it into a Video Phone:

 - Pretty much every smartphone allows for two people with the phone to engage face-to-face calls, incorporating both the device's camera and speakerphone capabilities.
 Interoperability, however, is another matternote .